 Admission decisions are determined in accordance with university regulations and are based on evidence provided in the application form and in other, related documents.
 Students have the right to appeal admission decisions through the Executive Director of Enrollment Management and Records.

 Individuals seeking additional information about applying to LSUA should visit Admissions at 111 Abrams Hall, call (318) 473-6417, or e-mail admissions@lsua.edu.
-Application forms and schedules are available at http://www.lsua.edu.

 Application for Admission